katrinaallen586/notes/README.md

 3. Use established design patterns where appropriate.
 4. Keep your classes and modules lean and cohesive.
 5. Always remember that code is read far more often than it's written, so strive to make it readable and intuitive.

+# 2024-01-17
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable code that can be easily understood and maintained by others.
+Always consider the future developer who will inherit your codebase.
+Optimize for clarity and modularity first, and only optimize for performance when truly necessary.
+Remember that code is read far more often than it is written."

+In essence, today's focus is on writing simple, maintainable code rather than overly complex solutions that might introduce unnecessary bugs or difficulties in understanding the system.
+This principle aligns with Occam's Razor in software engineering—choose the simplest solution that works effectively.